secdev/scapy/doc/scapy/layers/automotive.rst

 Log all commands applied to an ECU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows the logging mechanism of an ECU object.
 The log of an ECU is a dictionary of applied UDS commands.
-The key for this dictionary the UDS service name.
+The key for this dictionary is the UDS service name.
 The value consists of a list of tuples, containing a timestamp and a log value

 Usage example::